AAA Life Insurance Review 2026: Rates, Pros & Cons

 A life insurance rider is an additional provision added to a standard policy that provides extra benefits or coverage.
 You do have to pay extra for this.

-• Return of Premium Rider: Offered with traditional term life policies, this rider refunds all premiums paid if the insured outlives the policy term.
+This is an additional feature of traditional term life policies.
+It refunds all premiums paid if the insured lives longer than the policy term.
 You can choose a level term of 15, 20 or 30 years.
 Cover lasts until age 95.

-• Disability Waiver of Premium Rider: If the insured becomes disabled and can’t work, this rider waives future premium payments.
+If the insured becomes disabled and can't work, this rider waives future payments for premiums.

 AAA Life Insurance Costs